 Ingredients

-Poblano Chiles - You need 3 medium poblano chilies or 4 small chilies.
-When picking a chili, make sure there are no bruises or moldy spots.
+Poblano Chiles - You need 3 medium poblanos or 4 small ones.
+When picking your peppers, look for firm skin with no bruises or soft spots.

 Garlic Cloves - If you don't have a garlic clove, use ½ teaspoon of garlic powder.